 Human Resources Job Description

-HR managers are called upon to develop policies that govern personnel issues in consultation with senior executives and to consult with department heads, and executives, about issues and problems related to their staff.
-They also hire, train, and supervise human resource specialists and assistants.
-Additionally, HR managers are tasked with creating strategic plans to help create a workforce strong enough to meet the future goals of their organization.
+Human resources managers develop personnel policies in consultation with senior executives and department heads.
+HR managers also hire, train, and supervise human resource specialists and human resources assistants.
+Additionally, HR managers are tasked with creating strategic recruitment and succession planning to create a workforce strong enough to meet the future goals of the organization.

-HR managers work in private companies, non-profit organizations, governmental agencies, and educational institutions.
+HR managers work in private companies, non-profit organizations, government agencies, and educational institutions.

-Those employed at small organizations tend to be generalists (juggling many responsibilities), while those at larger organizations often specialize in particular HR disciplines such as employment or benefits.
+Those employed at small organizations tend to be generalists (juggling many responsibilities) while those at larger organizations may specialize in a particular HR discipline such as employment or benefits.

 Education and Training Requirements

-Typically, HR managers are required to have a bachelor's degree in Business Administration or Human Resource Management.
+Typically, HR managers have a bachelor's degree in business administration or HR management.

-One of the key benefits of choosing a career in Human Resources is that there are many different kinds of opportunities to choose from.
+One of the key benefits of a career in HR is that there are many different opportunities to choose from.
 HR managers can develop advanced knowledge in specialty areas within the field such as labor relations, compensation, benefits, leadership development, employee engagement, and talent acquisition.
-In order to go down that road, one must complete training modules sponsored by the Society for Human Resource Management offers training modules in many of these specialized areas.
+The Society for Human Resource Management offers training modules in many of these specialized areas.

 Human Resources Manager Salaries